Bikz/capsule-memory/README.md

 ## MCP Bridge (Claude / local agents)

-Run `npm run mcp` to expose the Capsule Memory API as an MCP server over stdio.
-Point your MCP-compatible client (e.g. Claude Desktop) at the resulting manifest and the agent will gain the following tools:
+Run `pnpm run mcp` to expose the Capsule Memory API as an MCP server over stdio.
+Point your MCP-compatible client (e.g. Claude
+Desktop) at the resulting manifest and the agent will gain the following tools:

 - `capsule-memory.store` – add/pin new memories